BTurkowyd/northwind-data-vault-platform/README.md

-# Data Vault Analytics Platform with AWS Glue, Iceberg, and dbt
+# Data Analytics Platform with AWS Glue, Iceberg, dbt and Snowflake
+![CI/CD](https://github.com/BTurkowyd/northwind-data-vault-platform/actions/workflows/test.yml/badge.svg)
 ## Purpose of the Project
-![CI/CD](https://github.com/BTurkowyd/northwind-data-vault-platform/actions/workflows/test.yml/badge.svg)

 This project builds a modern, scalable data warehouse architecture using:
 - AWS Aurora Serverless for transactional data storage as the source system